travis-ci/docs-travis-ci-com/blog/_posts/2012-12-18-travis-artifacts.md

    - `ARTIFACTS_AWS_ACCESS_KEY_ID`
    - `ARTIFACTS_AWS_SECRET_ACCESS_KEY`

-   Last 2 vars should be kept secret, so you should encrypt them using `travis` gem, just like this:
+   Last two vars should be kept secret, so you should encrypt them using `travis` gem, just like this:

        travis encrypt ARTIFACTS_AWS_ACCESS_KEY_ID=abc123 -r owner/repo_name